 All club sport travel and competition has been suspended for the fall semester.

-The Fitness Center in Frank G. Pogue Student Center will be open only to campus residents during limited hours.
+The Fitness Center in Frank G. Pogue Student Center will be open only to campus residents during reduced hours to minimize health risks to students and staff.

 Due to health and safety concerns, we will be limiting our on-campus housing capacity to 175.
-All students living on campus will have their own bedroom and bathroom.
 The housing cost for all residential students during the fall 2020 semester will be $3,000.

 On-campus housing will be limited to the following students: